Cheznoodle/Group-765--OSC-CW-System/README.md

 5. **Input Data**: Follow the on-screen prompts to input the required data for the scheduling algorithms.

 6. **View Results**: After processing the input data, the program will display the scheduling results in the IDE's console or output window.

+## Troubleshooting:

+- If you encounter any compilation errors, check for syntax errors or missing libraries, and ensure that your IDE is set up to compile C programs.

+- Make sure that the build/run configurations in your IDE are properly set up for executing C programs.